Skip to content

 Telephone

-For help with any campus provided telephone service problems, contact the Campus Help Desk at 801.581.4000.
-For additional information at University Student Apartments Voice & Data Services.
+For help with any campus provided telephone service problems in Fort Douglas, contact the Campus Help Desk at 801.581.4000.

 uparrow